 Australia and Pakistan enjoy a common heritage and shared interests.
 Both countries are members of the Commonwealth and are federations with bicameral legislatures.
 Our people share a passion for sports and the arts, and our strong people-to-people links centre on an active and successful Pakistani community in Australia.

 The Pakistani community in Australia is significant.
-According to the Department of Immigration and Border Protection, there were 41,500 Pakistan-born people living in Australia as of July 2013.
-Australian educational institutions received 14,733 enrolments by Pakistani students in 2014.
-In addition, in 2014 there were 58 Pakistani students studying in Australia on long-term scholarships under the Australia Awards program.
+As of August 2017, there were 64,345 Pakistan-born people living in Australia.
+Australian educational institutions received 12,437 enrolments by Pakistani students in 2016.
+In addition, in 2016 there were 23 Pakistani students studying in Australia on long-term scholarships under the Australia Awards program.
 These awards promote knowledge, education links and enduring ties between Australia and Pakistan.